 The following charts track vaccination percentage by age group over time since vaccinations first began in mid-December.
+Note: These plots exclude individuals under 12, so the total vaccinations reported for each plot will not match the numbers reported in other sections.

-- Individuals 65 and over in Richmond, 45 and over in Henrico, and 65 and over in Henrico represent the three highest vaccination percentages, with uptake near or over 80%. - In most cases, older age groups within a locality have achieved higher vaccination percentages than younger age groups in the same locality. - Henrico age groups have achieved higher vaccination percentages than their corresponding Richmond age groups and many younger age groups in Henrico have achieved higher percentages than older age groups in Richmond. - After later access to vaccination, individuals 12 to 17 have seen a notable increase in vaccinations while the pace of new vaccinations amongst individuals 18 to 29 have slowed (outside of a minor increase in pace in August), leading to the younger age group surpassing the older one in both Richmond and in Henrico. - All data is subject to lags in reporting, particularly in recent weeks.
+- Individuals 65 and over in Richmond, 45 and over in Henrico, and 65 and over in Henrico represent the three highest vaccination percentages, with uptake near or over 80%. - In most cases, older age groups within a locality have achieved higher vaccination percentages than younger age groups in the same locality. - Henrico age groups have achieved higher vaccination percentages than their corresponding Richmond age groups and many younger age groups in Henrico have achieved higher percentages than older age groups in Richmond. - After later access to vaccination, individuals 12 to 17 have seen a notable increase in vaccinations while the pace of new vaccinations amongst individuals 18 to 29 have slowed (outside of a minor increase in pace in August), leading to the younger age group surpassing the older one in both Richmond and in Henrico.
+The pace of vaccinations among individuals 12 to 17 has since slowed in recent weeks. - All data is subject to lags in reporting, particularly in recent weeks.

-Vaccinated Percentage (At Least One Dose) by Age Group for Eligible Individuals in Richmond (N = 126,635)
+Vaccinated Percentage (At Least One Dose) by Age Group for Eligible Individuals in Richmond (N = 132,264)

-Vaccinated Percentage (At Least One Dose) by Age Group for Eligible Individuals in Henrico (N = 219,987)
+Vaccinated Percentage (At Least One Dose) by Age Group for Eligible Individuals in Henrico (N = 227,652)